Tattoo Schools - Oregon

 Help change the tattoo industry in Portland, OR.

-This is where we saw a need and are starting a fund for aspiring tattoo artists.
-Our fund will be given out to BIPOC artists who are in the Oregon tattoo school system.
-We want to help make a more diverse Oregon tattoo industry.
+This is where we saw a need, and why we are starting a fund for aspiring BIPOC tattoo artists who are enrolled in an Oregon tattoo school.
+Our goal is to help create a more diverse tattoo industry in Oregon.

 To donate directly to this fund (100% of the donations will go directly to BIPOC artists in the Oregon tattoo school system):